Akira Fudo: Reception

 Critics also focused on Akira's portrayal in the animated versions of Devilman.
 The Anime Review praised his transformation into the Devilman based on the visuals provided by the studio.
 However, this review criticized Akira's relationship with Ryo, as Ryo comes across as planning a different agenda but Akira is never against him.
 ANN agreed in regards to long-awaited Devilman transformation but found Akira's motivation to fight devils simplistic.
 Nevertheless, he found Akira's fights to be well-developed.
 The Spinning Image enjoyed Akira's alternate take in the original video animation Amon: Apocalypse of Devilman due to how Akira's grief over the death of Miki causes him to lose his humanity and become possessed by his inner demon, Amon.
 Spinning Image enjoyed the amount of violence that occurs when Amon takes control of Akira and how in the climax the two split to decide who will be the dominant Devilman.
 Mania noted there was a major contrast between Akira and Amon's characterizations due to the latter lacking compassion for anybody, in contrast to the kind Akira who loses his composure during the armageddon.
 However, he criticized the lack of an ending in the OVA, as it ends with Akira facing Ryo, similar to the original manga.

 The anime adaptation Devilman Crybaby provided a different portrayal of Akira which was discussed by the media.
 Kotaku enjoyed the larger focus on Akira and Ryo's closer relationship.
 This was further explored by how in the story Ryo/Satan discovers his affection towards Akira but starts grieving in the final scene when he realizes he has killed him, a scene not featured in the original manga.
-Bloody Disgusting liked the way Akira drops his black-and-white morality when realizing there are demons who also have their own humanity, and while also realizing Ryo's true nature when he reveals to the world the existence of demons.
+Bloody Disgusting liked the way Akira gradually lose his black-and-white view of morality when realizing there are demons who also have their own capacity for emotion and virtue he previously only associated with humans, just as humans have the same capacity for vice and savagery he associates with demons, which comes to a head when he is shown Ryo's true nature when the latter reveals to the world the existence of demons in an attempt to incite war between them.
 Akira's further relationship with Miki and her death at the hands of humans rather than demons were noted to be too tragic, as Akira is tortured by seeing the remains of her corpse.
 The Verge enjoyed Akira's characterization as both a capable fighter and a caring person when becoming a Devilman.
 Like Kotaku, Verge enjoyed the relationship Akira has with Ryo.